-To determine the route table for a subnet
+To determine the route table for a subnet using the console

 - 1. Open the Amazon VPC console at https://console.amazonaws.cn/vpc/. - 2.
-In the navigation pane, choose Subnets. - 3.
-Select the subnet. - 4.
+In the navigation pane, choose Subnets.

+- 3. Select the subnet. - 4.
 Choose the Route table tab to view information about the route table and its routes.
-To determine whether the association is to the main route table, and if that association is explicit, see Determine which subnets and or gateways are explicitly associated.
+To determine whether the association is to the main route table, and if that association is explicit, see Determine the explicit associations.